fernandezvara/certsfor/docs/commands.md

 Usage `cfd start api`

+> [!ATTENTION]
-!> By default API does not have any security applied, so its recommended to create certificates to secure the communication on transit.
+> By default API does not have any security applied, so its recommended to create certificates to secure the communication on transit.

 Refer to the [API documentation](api.md) for full information.